bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

 24. If you are following the **FORK** PATH, SKIP this step.

-    If you are creating a validator, you will now need to acquire BNT tokens.
+    If you are creating a validator and/or sentry, you will now need to acquire BNT tokens.
 Following are instructions depending on if you are targeting the MAIN NET or TEST NET.

     **MAIN NET**: